 Market Report - Opening

-London stocks rose in early trade on Wednesday, underpinned by a weaker pound, as investors eyed the latest reading on the UK services sector, particularly after this week's dismal manufacturing and construction figures.
+London stocks rose on Wednesday, taking their cue from technology-led gains on Wall Street as investors eyed the latest readings on the UK manufacturing and services sectors.

-London stocks rose in early trade on Thursday as a dovish tone from the Federal Reserve overnight spurred hopes of a rate cut, and as investors looked ahead to the latest policy announcement from the Bank of England.
+London stocks fell in early trade on Thursday as investors digested the latest rate decision from the US Federal Reserve and looked ahead to a policy announcement from the Bank of England.